diebels727/swallows/README.md

 ![graph] (https://github.com/diebels727/swallows/raw/graphic/graph.png)

-The jetstreams are identified by segments 0-3 and 2-4.
+Jetstreams are identified by segments 0-3 and 2-4.
 The non-jetstream path 0-1-2-3-4 has a constant cost for flying between vertices -- in this case it is a cost of 10.

 The minimum cost path for a swallow to fly, on this graph is: 0 -> 3, 3 -> 2, and 2 -> 4, with a minimum cost of 12.